 Thankfully, the world is seeing a rise in forward-thinking banks, companies, and other investors seeking to invest in sustainable land use, taking into account both socially equitable and environmental returns along with financial returns.
 However, at the same time, we also see a shortage of investable projects as they often require new types of collaborations, and the criteria of the investment funds can be challenging to meet.

 The gap between motivated investors and innovative project developers needs to be closed – and this is where IDH comes in.
-Through our Technical Assistance Facilities, each linked to a specific investment fund, we prepare projects for investment, reduce risk, build capacity and establish dataflows for increasing impact.
+Through our Technical Assistance Facilities, each linked to a specific investment fund, we prepare projects for investment, reduce risk, build capacity and establish dataflows for increasing impact (for more information please review IDH’s TA 2-pager).
 Simultaneously, we also support program teams in IDH landscapes to develop investable propositions and assist in learning and knowledge sharing of successful models.

 Well-structured technical assistance (TA) can help reduce risk, support more and better investments in sustainable and inclusive development, in and beyond the supply chains and landscapes where IDH works.